VeronicaMaki-Marttunen/VeronicaMaki-Marttunen.github.io/blog.md

 -Increase the involvement of industry in academia that with small budgets can help develop basic research.

 -Educate proffesors and group leaders in effective leadership.
-They often see the young academics as highly qualified research assistants rather than trainees that aim to develop their own independent lines of research.
+They should recognize young academics not just as skilled research assistants but as emerging scholars who aspire to develop independent research paths.

-Hope many join in the thinking process.
-Young academics are the largest force moving science forward -they should be prioritized!
+I encourage everyone to contribute to this critical discussion.
+Young academics are a driving force in advancing science and innovation; thus, they should be a priority in our efforts to improve academia!